Does Home Insurance Cover Identity Theft and Cyber Attacks?

 The consequences of ignoring these gaps are often long-term.
 Beyond the immediate financial hit, an unresolved identity theft incident can lower your credit score by hundreds of points, impacting your ability to secure a mortgage or even get a job.
 Real-world situations often involve "phishing" where a homeowner clicks a link in a fake utility bill email, leading to a keylogger being installed on their device.
 Without a specific cyber endorsement, the cost of hiring a forensic IT specialist to clean the network ($200–$500 per hour) falls entirely on the individual.

-Strategic Solutions for Digital Protection
+Digital Protection Plans

 Evaluating the Identity Theft Endorsement